All Episodes

 All I can tell you is that it is a lie from top to bottom.

-Uh he was correcting Joseph Wilson's blatant lies.
+He was correcting Joseph Wilson's blatant lies.

-And so now we have the New York Times demanding this investigation uh and are the ones now obstructing it.
+And so now we have the New York Times demanding this investigation and are the ones now obstructing it.

-Uh it's the height of Hutzp if you ask me for it to write an utterly false editorial like this since it ran the false Wilson op-ed, then demanded this investigation, and now they blocked the investigation illegally, and today they lie about the facts relating to Rove and the law.
+It's the height of chutzpah if you ask me for it to write an utterly false editorial like this since it ran the false Wilson op-ed, then demanded this investigation.

-So, you know, I think what the Libs are hoping to do here is create such clutter and noise that no one will understand or see the truth.
+So, you know, I think what the libs are hoping to do here is create such clutter and noise that no one will understand or see the truth.

 So everyone will just conclude that Rove is a distraction and liability to the president's agenda.

-And of course the Democrats are all saying, you must cancel that fundraiser.
+And of course, the Democrats are all saying, you must cancel that fundraiser.

-You can't go forward, given what the trouble that Rove is in now, you must cancel that fundraiser.
+You can't go forward given what the trouble that Rove is in now.

 Now, if the Democrats and if the Libs are really confident of their position, and if they really knew that they had Rove and Bush on the ropes and all this, they would welcome Rove doing public appearances anywhere.